Roman infantry tactics: Combat

-Hand-to-hand engagement after the release of missile weapons: Once the deployment and initial skirmishing described above took place, the main body of heavy infantry closed the gap and attacked the double.
+Once the deployment and initial skirmishing described above took place, the main body of heavy infantry closed the gap and attacked the double.
 The front ranks usually cast their pila, and the following ranks hurled theirs over the heads of the front-line fighters.
 After the pila were cast, the soldiers then drew their swords and engaged the enemy.
 Emphasis was on using the shield to provide maximum body coverage, and for pushing enemies, while attacking with their gladius in thrusts and short cuts in clinch, minimizing exposure to the enemy.
 In the combat that ensued, Roman discipline, heavy shield, armour, and training were to give them important advantages in combat.

-The acute shock of combat: Some scholars of the Roman infantry maintain that the intense physical trauma and stress of hand-to-hand combat meant that the contenders did not simply hack at one another continuously until one dropped.
+Some scholars of the Roman infantry maintain that the intense physical trauma and stress of hand-to-hand combat meant that the contenders did not simply hack at one another continuously until one dropped.
 Instead, there were short periods of intense, vicious fighting.
 If indecisive, the contenders might fall back a short distance to recuperate, and then surge forward to renew the struggle.
 Others behind them would be stepping up into the fray meanwhile, engaging new foes or covering their colleagues.
 The individual warrior could thus count on temporary relief, rather than endless fighting until death or crippling injury.
 As the battle progressed, the massive physical and mental stress intensified.
 The stamina and willpower demanded to make yet one more charge, to make yet one more surge, grew even greater.
 Eventually one side began to break down and it is then that the greatest slaughter began.

-Use of war machines and covering fire: Many Roman battles, especially during the late Empire, were fought with the preparatory fire from catapults, ballistas and onagers.
+Many Roman battles, especially during the late Empire, were fought with the preparatory fire from catapults, ballistas and onagers.
 These war machines, a form of ancient artillery, fired arrows and large stones towards the enemy (although many historians question the battlefield effectiveness of such weapons).
-Following this barrage, the Roman infantry advanced in four lines, until they came within 30 meters of the enemy, then they halted, hurled their pila and charged.
+Following this barrage, the Roman infantry advanced in four lines, until they came within 30 meters (98 feet) of the enemy, then they halted, hurled their pila and charged.
 If the first line was repelled by the enemy, another line would rapidly resume the attack.
 Oftentimes, this rapid sequence of deadly attacks proved to be the key to victory.
 Another common tactic was to taunt the enemy with feigned charges and rapid arrow fire by the auxiliares equites (auxiliary cavalry), forcing the enemy into pursuing them, and then leading the enemy into an ambush where they would be counter-attacked by Roman heavy infantry and cavalry.